 eseutil /ml "M:\mbx01\logs"

-you will see the status of the logs and if all logs are healthy, you will get a message saying “No damaged log files were found.”
+This will display the status of logs.
+If all logs are healthy, you will get a message saying “No damaged log files were found.”

 Eseutil /r e00 /l "M:\mbx01\logs" /d "M:\mbx01\database"